Founders: How to design a website for your startup

-You can work on your moodboard in parallel to developing your design brief and continue iterating on it until you’re ready to layer on visual details, as your wireframes evolve into design mockups.
+You can work on your moodboard in parallel to developing your design brief and continue iterating on it until you’re ready to layer on visual details, as your wireframes evolve into mockups.
 It’s an ongoing process of adding and subtracting elements as you refine your vision.
 Later on, you can even use this moodboard to automatically create themes.

 Create a sitemap

 A sitemap is a blueprint of your website’s pages and the system of navigation that connects them.
 It provides a structure for how your website is organized.
 Your initial sitemap should be relatively simple but can increase in complexity as you develop more detailed pages and functionalities throughout your design process.